- Wei Ho: Number theory and representation theory

-Faculty in related areas: Mitya Boyarchenko and Stephen DeBacker (representation theory); William Fulton, Mircea Mustaţă, and Karen Smith (algebraic geometry); Harm Derksen and Gopal Prasad (algebraic groups).
+Faculty in related areas: Bhargav Bhatt, William Fulton, Mircea Mustaţă, and Karen Smith (algebraic geometry); Stephen DeBacker and Tasho Kaletha (representation theory); Harm Derksen and Gopal Prasad (algebraic groups); David Speyer (algebraic combinatorics)

 Former faculty: Brian Conrad (2000-2008), Chris Skinner (2000-2007), Kannan Soundararajan (2000-2007), Trevor Wooley (1991-2007), David Masser (1983-1992), James Milne (1969-1999), Donald J. Lewis (1957-1996), William J. LeVeque (1949-1971).

 Courses: The following full-year graduate courses are offered in alternating years:

 - analytic number theory (Math 675/775) and